flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 ![stickMenAnimation](|filename|/images/office-clock-stick-men.jpg)

     :::bash
-    $ # start program in background, if you have not already done so
+    $ # start program in background if you have not already done so
     $ ~/oclock.git/oclock &

     $ # add some people to the dance floor :)